roncoursera/coursera.org/data.science/dev.data.prod/slides/index.md

 ## Climate Outcomes

-1. How much will CO2 emission warm the earth
+1. How much will CO2 emission warm the earth?

 $$latex
 \Delta = ECS/3.7 * 5.35 * ln(CO2_new/CO2_old)
 $$

 2. Depends on how much additional CO2 is emitted
 3. Depends on how sensitive (ECS) the global climate is to CO2